pratouis/deweyChromeExtension/README.md

 and password along with your new API Key.
 Click register.

 ![register](/readmeimages/register.jpg)

+   If you cannot register, try using another username password combination.

 3. Now you should see the options.
 For 'Allow Twitter' and 'Allow Reddit', we will go over that in the Features.
 Here you can change your News API key and log out.